 - A formal declaration of an APS resource schema (properties, structures, operations, and relations) in

 an APS package.

 Each APS type is defined in the JSON format JSON-SCH

-inside its own schema file within an APS package.
+schema file within an APS package.

 APS types support multiple inheritances (implementation) of other APS types.
 An APS type used to create

 an APS application instance must implement the standard Application APS type.